HRVIP/HRVIP.github.io/people/_posts/2017-03-01-casey-miller.md

 <h2 class="team-title">Casey Miller</h2>
 <h4 class="team-position"></h4>
-<p>Casey is a fifth year undergraduate student studying aerospace engineering.
-In line with her interest in human-space systems integration, she is working with the lab's space ambulance team.
-Beyond working in the HRVIP lab, she enjoys participating in the Space Systems and Satellite student club and facilitating STEM outreach with kids in local communities.</p>
+<p>Casey is a first year Master's student and research intern with the Human-Computer Interaction Group at NASA Ames.
+Since graduating from UC Davis with a degree in Aerospace Engineering in 2017, she has worked here at HRVIP as an associate researcher with an emphasis on human factors in aerospace systems and experimental human-machine interfaces.
+She is team lead for the "space ambulance" project, which explores novel technologies for a medical evacuation spaceplane.
+She also serves as Program Coordinator for the ourtreach program STEM Outreach for Academic Reinforcement (SOAR), which connects 5th-grade students with UC Davis mentors through a variety of STEM-centric activities throughout the school year.</p>
 <ul class="team-member-other-info"></ul>